How A/B Test Scores Are Calculated

 When you run your tests, you may get results that show a 4% increase in Conversion or CTR.
 Statistical significance is concerned with whether the 4% increase is chance or real.
 The statistical concern is whether your sample group truly represents the larger population: Does the 4% make sense only for that sample group or does it reasonably predict the behavior of the larger population?

-If the sample does not represent the larger population, then your results are chance (or luck, or even insignificant).
-Chance is clearly not good for decision-making.
-In fact, chance is considered a sampling error.
+If the sample does not represent the larger population, then your results are chance (or luck, or insignificant).
+Chance is not good for decision-making.
 Statistical significance (our confidence rate) is aimed at distinguishing chance from a real probability.
-When you reach 95% confidence, the difference between A and B is no longer a mere chance happening but is something you can confidently expect (or predict) will happen in the future.
+When you reach 95% confidence, the difference between A and B is no longer a chance happening but rather something you can confidently expect (or predict) will happen in the future.

 Large, distributed samples.

-On this last point: Be careful when you test.
-If you test during a sales campaign, or a major holiday, or some other kind of odd event, this can undermine the reliability of the results.
+Be careful when you test.
+Testing during a sales campaign, a major holiday, or some other exceptional event, can undermine the reliability of your results.